tushartyagi/sicp/notes/chapter1.md

 every parameter may not be evaluated, e.g. logical operators _and_ and _or_ _short circuit_ their parameters.
 In contast, _not_ is a procedure.

+Procedures are a way of using imperative knowledge.

 ### Evaluating Combinations: ###
 To evaluate a combination, do the following: